Cave Life of Wales

 Protozoans

-These are minute one celled organisms and include the simplest ‘animals’ such as amoeba, sporozoans and flagellates.
+These are minute one-celled organisms and include the simplest ‘animals’ such as amoeba, sporozoans and flagellates.
 Being unicellular (made up of only one cell), you will need a microscope to see them.
 They are present in large numbers yet have been little studied in caves.
 Some probably live in the caves and others are washed in.

+Green plants use the sun's energy to convert carbon dioxide into organic compounds such as sugar.
+The process is called photosynthesis and is carried out by green plants, algae and many bacteria.
 Some free living algae are found deep in caves and some have an absence of chlorophyll.
 These algae use non-photosynthetic metabolic pathways to survive without light.
 Many species exist in the soil.
 Organic matter in water can be used as a substitute for photosynthesis by algae.

-Green alga in Ogof Pasg
+Green algae, Ogof Pasg

 .